lop-Louis/northbook/docs/index.md

   - none
 ---

-Guidance stays light on chores; runbooks carry the detailed checklists. <a href="#governance-safety" data-primary-action>Use the starting links</a> or <a href="./runbooks/index" data-secondary-action>Browse the runbooks index</a>.
+Guidance stays light on chores; runbooks carry the detailed checklists. <a href="./guides/find" data-primary-action>Use the starting links</a> or <a href="./runbooks/index" data-secondary-action>Browse the runbooks index</a>.

 ## Governance & Safety